9-year-old in HIV remission for years -- without drugs

 Persaud is part of team that reported the case of the Mississippi baby in 2013 and continues to care for the child and track progress.

-She agreed with Violari's team that there is something unique about the South African child's biology, because his viral levels began coming down even before he received treatment.
+She agreed with Violari's team that there is something unique about the South African child's biology, because their viral levels began coming down even before the child received treatment.
 "This suggests there was an immune mechanism at play here," she said.
 "Somehow, there was early control of the virus."

 The three cases to date all form part of this era in which rare examples of remission are coming to light and providing valuable insight for HIV cure researchers.
 They serve as proof of concept that this can occur, she said, stressing that this is far from the norm.